 - Emergency contacts.

 It’s a good idea to also make digital back-up copies of your important documents, too.
 These can be stored on your phone, a USB drive, an SD card, etc. So remember to add these to your carry-on packing list, too.

-You should also make sure a family member or close friend also has access to your important documents copies in case of emergency.
+You should also make sure a family member or close friend also has access to copies of your important documents in case of an emergency.

 How to safely pack your important documents when you travel

 It’s vital to keep all your important documents on you or close to you.
 If you have the option of keeping them in a hidden pocket or pouch on you, then do that.
 If not, choose a hidden compartment in your personal item for keeping your important documents safe when you travel.